Wildlife Management Areas

 This area was acquired in 1954 and developed by the Nebraska Game and Parks Commission with Pittman-Robertson funds from the federal excise tax on hunting equipment.
 Originally named Plattsmouth Waterfowl Management Area, the name was changed in 1980 to honor Randall W. Schilling, manager of the area, who died in a plane crash while on a deer survey along the Missouri River.

-Bordered by the Missouri and Platte rivers, the 1,500-acre area is administered by the Commission's Wildlife Division.
+Bordered by the Missouri and Platte rivers, the 1,755-acre area is administered by the Commission's Wildlife Division.
 With 25 acres of water, it provides resting, feeding, and limited breeding grounds for waterfowl.

 The area is open to fishing and hunting, subject to special area regulations.

-The area is normally open to the public daily from April 1 through October 14 from 7 a.m. to 9 p.m.
+The area is normally open year-round to the public daily for hunting, fishing and other outdoor activities.
+Occasionally access is prohibited due to weather or other unforeseen circumstances.
 No overnight camping is allowed.

-Schilling WMA includes all contiguous land which is the property of the Nebraska Game and Parks Commission, including accreted land along the Missouri and Platte rivers.
+Schilling WMA includes all contiguous land which is the property of the Nebraska Game and Parks Commission, including acres land along the Missouri and Platte rivers.

-All regulations governing state-controlled areas, such as consumption of alcoholic beverages, littering, etc., are in effect at Schilling.
+All regulations governing state-controlled areas; littering, etc., are in effect at Schilling.

 All public use activity is subject to the provisions of the appropriate state or federal laws and regulations.